Exiv2/exiv2/README.md

 On UNIX systems, you may install the dependencies using the distribution's package management system.
 Install the development package of a dependency to install the header files and libraries required to build Exiv2.
-The script `ci/install_dependencies.sh` is used to setup CI images on which we build and test Exiv2 on many platforms when we modify code.
+The script `ci/install_dependencies.sh` is used to setup the CI images on which we build and test Exiv2.
 You may find that helpful in setting up your platform dependencies.

-Natural language system is discussed in more detail here: [Localisation](#2-8)
+Natural language system is discussed in more detail here: [Localisation](#Localisation)

-Notes about different platforms are included here: [Platform Notes](#5)
+Notes about different platforms are included here: [Platform Notes](#PlatformNotes)

 You may choose to install dependences with conan.
 This is supported on all platforms and is especially useful for users of Visual Studio.
 See [README-CONAN](README-CONAN.md) for more information.